prostasia/rocketchatcsam/README.md

 If the target channel does not exist, the image will be removed from the message.

-In `Limit image analysis to specified channels` you may provide a comma-separated-list of channels to limit the analysis to.
+In `Limit image analysis to specified channels` you may provide a comma-separated list of channels to limit the analysis to.
 In the depicted setting, only images uploaded in the channel `testchannel` will be subject to investigation by this app.

 Troubleshooting
 ===============